Generalized Tchebyshev triangulations: Preliminaries

 They share the following properties, which will be explored for our generalized Tchebyshev polynomials.

-\begin{theorem} For all $n\geq 0$, the polynomials $T_n(x)$ and $U_n(x)$ satisfy:\\ (1) their degree is $n$,\\ (2) symmetry: $(-1)^n P_n(-x)=P_n(x)$ for $P_n=T_n,U_n$, and\\ (3) all their roots are real, simple, and belong to the interval $(-1,1)$. \end{theorem} The first two statements are immediate consequences of the recursive definition, the third statement may be shown in at least two different ways: by direct calculation of the roots from (\ref{eq:Ttrigdef}), or by invoking general results from the theory of orthogonal polynomials.
+\begin{theorem} For all $n\geq 0$, the polynomials $T_n(x)$ and $U_n(x)$ have the following properties: \begin{enumerate} \item their degree is $n$, \item they are symmetric in the sense that $(-1)^n P_n(-x)=P_n(x)$ holds for $P_n=T_n,U_n$, and \item all their roots are real, simple, and belong to the interval $(-1,1)$. \end{enumerate} \end{theorem} The first two statements are immediate consequences of the recursive definition, the third statement may be shown in at least two different ways: by direct calculation of the roots from (\ref{eq:Ttrigdef}), or by invoking general results from the theory of orthogonal polynomials.
 We refer the reader to \cite{Chihara} for details which we will not review here as most of our generalized Tchebyshev polynomials will {\em not} be sequences of orthogonal polynomials, see Remark~\ref{rem:notorth}.